ankschoubey/old-blog/_posts/2022-03-21-user-story.md

 The goal with user story is to deliver the best value in smallest/most efficient package.

+This would void un-neccesary rework, make sure we start the story at the right time and help make estimate for how much work can be done within a fixed time.

+The lessons one can gain from creating user stories, splitting, making DOD, making DOR, etc are all transferable skill to personal planning as well.

 # Size of User Stories

 INVEST is a good acronymn to start with to decide how big story should be.